 New Releases by Richard Preston

-Richard Preston is the author of Acid-Base, Fluids, and Electrolytes Made Ridiculously Simple (2026), An Elementary Treatise On Estates (2025), Tracts On I. the Definition and Nature of Cross Remainder, Ii.
+Richard Preston is the author of An Elementary Treatise On Estates (2025), The Real Death in Paradise (2025), Tracts On I. the Definition and Nature of Cross Remainder, Ii.
 Fines and Recoveries by Tenant in Tail, Iii.
 Difference Between Merger, Remitter and Extinguishment, Iv.
-Estates Executed, Executory, Vested and Contingent, V. Contingencies With a Double Aspe (2023), Crisis in the Red Zone (2020), An Elementary Treatise on Estates: With Preliminary Observations on the Quality of Estates; (2018).
+Estates Executed, Executory, Vested and Contingent, V. Contingencies With a Double Aspe (2023), Crisis in the Red Zone (2020), City of Night (2018).

 >>